-Richard Feldman became president of the University of Rochester on March 1, 2018.
-A distinguished scholar, professor, and administrator at the University for more than 40 years, he will serve on an interim basis until a new president is selected, following a search led by the Board of Trustees in the coming months.
+Richard Feldman, University professor of philosophy, became president of the University of Rochester on March 1, 2018.
+A distinguished scholar, professor, and administrator at Rochester for more than 40 years, he served on an interim basis until Sarah Mangelsdorf took office as the University’s 11th president on July 1, 2019.

-Feldman joined the University of Rochester in 1975 as a professor of philosophy.
-He chaired the philosophy department for 13 years before becoming dean of the College in 2006.
-He stepped down as dean of the College at the end of the 2016–17 academic year.
+Feldman joined the University in 1975 as a philosophy professor.
+He chaired the philosophy department for 13 years before becoming dean of the College in 2006, an appointment he held until 2017.

-As dean, Feldman oversaw the College’s undergraduate programs, both curricular and co-curricular.
-He led the units, programs, and initiatives that serve the academic and nonacademic needs of undergraduates in Arts, Sciences & Engineering on the River Campus.
-Early in his career, he was deeply involved in developing the Rochester Curriculum, which allows undergraduates to build their own curriculum based on their unique strengths and interests.
-Feldman was instrumental in developing and launching the University’s CARE Network, which has become a model program in higher education, helping to identify and refer resources to students who are in or heading toward distress.
+As dean, Feldman oversaw the College’s undergraduate programs, both curricular and cocurricular.
+He led the units, programs, and initiatives that serve the academic and nonacademic needs of undergraduates in Arts, Sciences & Engineering.
+Early in his career, he helped develop the Rochester Curriculum, a nationally recognized approach that allows undergraduates to build a program of study based on personal strengths and interests.
+Feldman was instrumental in developing and launching the University’s CARE Network, a model program in higher education, that helps to identify and refer resources to students who are in or heading toward distress.

-A distinguished epistemologist, he also directed a unique internship program placing undergraduate students in the Rochester City School District to help city school children develop writing, critical thinking, analytical reading, and problem-solving skills.
-In 2014, he oversaw the University’s re-accreditation process by the Middle States Commission on Higher Education and in 2016, co-chaired the Presidential Commission on Race and Diversity, composed of students, faculty, and staff, to assess the state of campus climate and offer recommendations for improvement.
+A distinguished epistemologist, he also directed a unique internship program placing undergraduate students in the Rochester City School District to help children develop writing, reading, critical-thinking, and problem-solving skills.
+In 2014, he oversaw the University’s re-accreditation process by the Middle States Commission on Higher Education, and in 2016 he cochaired the Presidential Commission on Race and Diversity to assess the state of the University’s campus climate and offer recommendations for improvement.

 Feldman has a bachelor’s degree from Cornell University and a PhD from the University of Massachusetts Amherst.
 He and his wife, Andrea, have a daughter and two grandsons.